barbierlaurent/earthday/plugins/wp-google-maps/readme.txt

 Please update your WP Go Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 == Changelog ==

+= 9.0.27 - 2023-10-11 =
+* Fixed issue where some older versions of PHP would experience issues decoding HTML with the latest update.
+This resulted in malformed UI for a subset of environments
+* Fixed issue where prepend/append methods are missing from the base DomElement class, which is required for older PHP version

+= 9.0.26 - 2023-10-11 =
+* Fixed issue where some installations would experience a fatal error due to changed to DomElement base class (Older PHP Builds affected) (Thanks KleinDev)

+= 9.0.25 - 2023-10-11 =
+* Added option to only use ajax transports for background data (beta)
+* Added option to add Google CSP headers to your site (beta)
+* Added automatic marker creation panel trigger when right clicking on map from default view, or marker list (Atlas Novus)
+* Fixed issue where deprecation notices are shown in PHP 8.2, including dynamic property creation and function changes
+* Fixed issue where some marker fields would be over formatted by HTML entities
+* Fixed issue where any classname could be passed to the Datatable rest endpoint, and might be instantiated.
+Security issue, thanks to Arūnas Liuiza (Kayak)
+* Improved core code base by refactoring some modules/sections
+* Improved and reworked affiliate link system, driven by a filter
+* Updated fr_FR translation files, minor improvement
+* Removed "Mapnik OSM No Labels" OpenLayers tile server as it is no longer available
+* Removed "Mapnik OSM B&W" OpenLayers tile server as it is no longer available

+= 9.0.24 - 2023-08-30 =
+* Added dynamic documentation links, which direct users to documentation based on internal build engine
+* Updated all documentation links to point to the correct engine documentation
+* Updated Atlas Novus install ratio to decrease the amount of users who receive the new user interface (Ratio: 25%)

 = 9.0.23 - 2023-08-15 =
 * Fixed issue where Block assets were being enqueued when not needed